British Columbia Legislature raids

-The BC Legislature Raids (also known as Railgate after Watergate) resulted from search warrants executed on the Legislature of British Columbia, Canada, in 2003 and has become a collective term for the associated criminal proceedings and ensuant controversies.
-Hearings began in BC Supreme Court in April 2007.
-The proceedings brought to light questions concerning the propriety of the sale of BC Rail.
+The British Columbia Legislature raids (also known as Railgate after Watergate) resulted from search warrants executed in 2003 on the British Columbia Parliament Buildings, the seat of the British Columbia Legislature, the government of the Canadian province of British Columbia.
+It became a collective term for the associated criminal proceedings and ensuing controversies.
+Court hearings stemming from the raids began in Supreme Court of British Columbia in April 2007.
+The proceedings brought to light questions concerning the propriety of the sale of railway company BC Rail.
 In October 2010, ministerial aides Dave Basi and Bob Virk pleaded guilty to breach of trust and receiving a benefit for leaking information about the BC Rail bidding process.

 Drug sting "Everywhichway" leads to government aides

-According to the RCMP, the Raids arose from information uncovered during a drug sting.
+According to the RCMP, the raids arose from information uncovered during a drug sting.
 In 2003, the RCMP were monitoring Dave Basi's conversations on his home, government, and cellular phones, as well as his e-mails.
 At that time the police were focused on breaking up a marijuana and cocaine smuggling ring between British Columbia and Ontario run by his cousin JissSingh Basi.

 During the police investigation of Basi's activities, investigators became interested in Basi's dealings as Ministerial Assistant to then Finance Minister Gary Farrell-Collins.
 A second investigation was launched that had no connection to drug related activities but rather to the sale of benefits in regard to the tendering process for the sale of BC Rail.

 On December 28, 2003, a series of search warrants was executed at various locations throughout the Lower Mainland and in Victoria.
 There were four separate applications by the RCMP in 2004 to obtain warrants, and according to the CBC these were executed at nine separate premises including the Parliament Buildings in Victoria.
 As a result, allegations of bribery were made (including money and the offer of potential employment in return for confidential government information).

 The sale of BC Rail involved a tax indemnity.
 This was structured so that if CN would not have been refunded $415 million from the Federal Government, then the Province would be required to return this amount to CN.
 This had the effect of reducing the sale price of BC Rail from $1.05 billion to under $500 million, thereby in essence short-changing taxpayers more than $550 million.
 (This is in addition to $750 million cash payments and $250 million in direct tax credits, as noted in the section on Patrick Kinsella below.)
 The BC Rail tax indemnity was taken off the Public Accounts in January 2005, before the May 2005 election, when it was reclassified a contingent liability.

 BC Rail link

-On April 3, 2006, a Justice of the British Columbia Supreme Court ordered the further release of various documents used by police to obtain the search warrants served on individuals linked to the Raids.
+On April 3, 2006, a Justice of the British Columbia Supreme Court ordered the further release of various documents used by police to obtain the search warrants served on individuals linked to the raids.

 Further charges were laid against two Victoria area developers.